SnickySnacks/AutoSkillchains/README.md

     blacklist     -- all the aoe weaponskills you probably don't want to use

-    hpGt          -- percentage of hps the mob must be above when considering to weaponskill
+    hpGt          -- percentage of hps the mob must be above when considering to weaponskill, helps avoid overkill

     hpLt          -- percentage of hps the mob must be below when considering to weaponskill, helps avoid (too far)